The Nephrology Fellowship is a two-year program designed to train future

 The program offers a wide range of clinical experience.
 Fellows gain knowledge

 and skills in a scope of pathology presented by a diverse patient population.

-trainees get a rich exposure to this renal replacement therapy.
+programs and trainees get a rich exposure to this renal replacement therapy.

 The program is designed in concert with the recommendations and requirements

 of the Accreditation Council for Graduate Medical Education (ACGME) and

 the American Board of Internal Medicine (ABIM).
 Upon successful completion

 of the program, fellows are expected to be eligible and appropriately